 Black History Month

-Barbara Jordan was the first African American woman to be elected to Congress from the South, and was an inspiration to both the African American community and he political world as well.
+Barbara Jordan was the first African American woman to be elected to Congress from the South, and was an inspiration to all involved in American politics.

 In this worksheet, read all about Brown vs. Board of Education, a court decision that changed the lives of millions of Americans.